alex-shpak/hugo-book/README.md

 # (Optional) Set how many levels of ToC to show. use 'false' to hide ToC completely
 bookToC = 3

-# (Optional) If you have enabled Disqus for the site, you can disable it for specific pages.
+# (Optional) If you have enabled BookComments for the site, you can disable it for specific pages.
-bookDisqus = true
+bookComments = true
 ```

 ### Partials